-Nick is a Partner in the Disputes team with more than 12 years’ experience in commercial litigation and dispute resolution, and restructuring and insolvency.
+Nick Curran is a Partner in the Disputes team with more than 15 years’ experience in commercial litigation and dispute resolution, and restructuring and insolvency.

 Nick also has first-hand experience with the operation of banks and other large organisations, having spent two years working as in-house Legal Counsel for Fortis Bank (now Credit Suisse) in Dublin, which specialised in the provision of banking and other financial services to investment funds.

-- Acting for the trustees of a bankrupt that operated a $154m Ponzi scheme, and recovering funds for the benefit of the bankrupt estate.
+- Acting for the Trustee of a bankrupt that operated a $154 million Ponzi scheme, and recovering funds for the benefit of the bankrupt estate.

 - Advising witnesses in relation to examinations conducted by Liquidators in the Supreme Court of Victoria.

-- Acting for an ASX-listed lender defending a $45m class action in the Federal Court in New South Wales and obtaining Court approval of the settlement.
+- Acting for an ASX-listed lender defending a $45 million class action in the Federal Court in New South Wales, and obtaining Court approval of the settlement.